 3. The use of Sub-standard Materials

 Construction materials are not having enough quality.
-To be able to achieve quality and durable project, you must be deliberate on the materials you use.
+To be able to achieve a quality and durable project, you must be deliberate on the materials you use.

-Some suppliers are supplying substandard materials at cheaper amount to win contracts.
-You need to be careful not to be lured with low cost of materials but also the quality and durability.
+Some suppliers are supplying substandard materials at the cheaper amount to win contracts.
+You need to be careful not to be lured with low cost of materials but also by the quality and durability.
 You as a developer to work with your contractor closely and ensure you don’t encourage cheap materials on your project which are not durable.

 Are you looking for a construction company, talk to West Kenya Real Estate Ltd.